-Thanks to those who participated in the first and second Central Corridor Transit Study comment periods.
-A total of 260 public comments were received regarding the five initial and three refined alignments.
+Thanks to those who participated in the first, second and third Central Corridor Transit Study comment periods.
+A total of 370 public comments were received and two online public meetings were held throughout this process.

 The transit alignments have been narrowed down to one Preferred Alternative.
 The Preferred Alternative includes a bus rapid transit (BRT) line from Lehi to Provo, similar to the Utah Valley Express (UVX).